karuppiah7890/distributed-systems/learning/raft.md

 - `Raft is a consensus algorithm`, is there a formal definition for what's a consensus algorithm?
 Like, what's the problem statement and what's expected of the solution?
 Considering Raft is a particular solution / implementation [Question]

 - `that is designed to be easy to understand` - How did they come to the conclusion that it's easy to understand?
 Given easy and hard are subjective.
 Also, how do they know that the design is easy to understand, how did they even approach the problem with design, specifically easy to understand design as the main goal?
 Like, are there some designs that are easy to understand?
 Did they just go ahead and use that, like, use some existing approach?
-How did the authors think about the solution? 🤔 [Question]
+How did the authors think about the solution? 🤔 [Question] [Answered]

 - `It's equivalent to Paxos in fault-tolerance and performance.` - How do they say this statement?
 Are there some sort of numbers to prove this?
 Numbers that denote fault-tolerance and performance for both Paxos and Raft and show that they are the same?
 Does the Raft paper prove this?
 Or this is just a general statement?
 Also, if there are numbers, what exactly do they denote under fault-tolerance and performance?
 As those are very generic, for example performance can mean "very fast" but uses more resources, or "very fast" but uses less resources comparatively, "uses less disk space" etc. Also, what do they mean by fault-tolerance?
 Like, what kind of faults / issues can it tolerate?
 Nodes going down?
 Network issues?
 [Question]